-Disney have confirmed the pricing brackets for the streaming service in the US, Canada, The Netherlands, Australia and New Zealand - all of which undercut the other streaming rivals like Netflix and Amazon Prime.
-But believe it or not, there are even more discounts rolling in if you'd like to become an early bird for the platform.
+The pricing brackets for the streaming service in the US, Canada, The Netherlands, Australia and New Zealand undercut other streaming rivals like Netflix and Amazon Prime by quite a lot.
+You can sign up for the service now, but believe it or not there are even more discounts available if you'd like to save some pennies.

-Read on to discover how to get your discount for Disney+.
+Read on to discover how to get your discount for Disney+ this Christmas.
 If you’re looking for another way to stream content on the cheap, then check out how to get Amazon Prime for free.

 The Disney Plus bundle

-If the discount above isn’t feasible for you, then there is another option.
+If the discounts above aren't feasible for you, then there is another option.
 Disney are actually offering a very reasonable bundle that not only gives you access to Disney+, but Hulu and ESPN+ as well for just $12.99 (around £10.70) per month.